 Generosity and Commitment: The Mamie Campbell Award

-Mamie Campbell was an important figure in Audubon’s early years.
+Mamie Campbell was an important figure in Portland Audubon’s early years.
 A long-time and active volunteer herself, Mamie was instrumental in establishing the Jr. Audubon Club in Portland.
 Mamie was an ardent conservationist and helped distribute environmental brochures to area schools in the 1920s and 30s.
-She was also a tireless leader of the Lucy Club, which organized Audubon Society of Portland social and special events during the early 1900s and was named after Lucy Audubon, the wife of James Audubon.
+She was also a tireless leader of the Lucy Club, which organized Portland Audubon Society social and special events during the early 1900’s and was named after Lucy Audubon, the wife of James Audubon.

 The Mamie Campbell Award is the highest honor given to Portland Audubon volunteers, and it recognizes the dedication and service each recipient has tirelessly given.
 This year, the Portland Audubon staff presented the Mamie Campbell Award to 7 deserving volunteers.